haltu/muuri/README.md

 ### grid.filter( predicate, [options] )

 Filter items.
 Expects at least one argument, a predicate, which should be either a function or a string.
-The predicate callback is executed for every item in the instance.
+The predicate callback is executed for every item in the grid.
 If the return value of the predicate is truthy the item in question will be shown and otherwise hidden.
 The predicate callback receives the item instance as it's argument.
-If the predicate is a string it is considered to be a selector and it is checked against every item element in the instance with the native element.matches() method.
+If the predicate is a string it is considered to be a selector and it is checked against every item element in the grid with the native element.matches() method.
 All the matching items will be shown and others hidden.

 **Parameters**